valerieyang00/dreamplanner-backend/README.md

 ## Installation Instruction
 * Fork and clone this repository to your local directory
-* Navigate to the directory in your terminal and run ` python3 -m venv .env ` to create a virutual environment
+* Navigate to the directory in your terminal and run ` python3 -m venv .env ` to create a virtual environment
-* Run ` source .env/bin/activate ` to start a virutual environment
+* Run ` source .env/bin/activate ` to start a virtual environment
 * Run ` pip3 install django ` to install django
 * Run ` pip3 install psycopg2-binary ` to install psycopg2
 * Run ` pip3 install djangorestframework django-cors-headers ` to install djangorestframework and django-cors-headers